×

 What are the pros and cons of living in Morocco?

 "Expats and digital nomads often appreciate the affordability of living in Morocco, as well as the country's rich culture and history.
 They also enjoy the warm climate and the opportunity to explore the diverse landscapes of the country.
 On the other hand, some expats and digital nomads may find the language barrier and lack of infrastructure to be challenging.
-Additionally, the cultural norms and expectations can be difficult to adjust to for those coming from different backgrounds," said one digital nomad in Morocco.
+Additionally, the cultural norms and expectations can be difficult to adjust to for those coming from different backgrounds," wrote one digital nomad living in Morocco.

 AGS Worldwide MoversAGS Worldwide Movers